 - In Never Been Kissed, the Denominators put on a bake sale with a banner reading: "Pie = $1.00.
 Pi = 3.1457869986".
 Only the first two digits after that decimal point are correct, the rest is gibberish.

-- In Night at the Museum: Battle of the Smithsonian the protagonist and his "girlfriend" have to solve a riddle to which the answer is Pi (something about the heart of the tomb of the pharaoh).
+- In Night at the Museum: Battle of the Smithsonian Larry and Amelia have to solve a riddle to which the answer is Pi (something about the heart of the tomb of the pharaoh).
 They were helped by Bobblehead Einsteins, who proceed to tell them the (supposedly) correct combination.
-The protagonist constantly mixes them up, but the girlfriend remembers the numbers correctly.
+Larry constantly mixes them up, but Amelia remembers the numbers correctly.
 Apparently pi is less than ten digits long.

-- In The Film of the Book Life of Pi, the titular character writes it to a ludicrous length while introducing himself in elementary school.
-He does this to hopefully impress the kids enough so they would stop intentionally mispronouncing his actual name, Piscine, as "pissing."
+- In The Film of the Book Life of Pi, the title character writes it to a ludicrous length while introducing himself in elementary school.
+He does this to hopefully impress the kids enough so they would stop intentionally mispronouncing his actual name, Piscine, as "pissing".
 It works.
-From that day on, he's just "Pi."
+From that day on, he's just "Pi".

 - In The Ancestral Trail, Richard defeats Madelbiot by asking him "What is the complete value of pi?"